 Such a treatment program would address the underlying issues associated with destructive eating habits, focusing on the central cause of the problem.

-It is necessary to concentrate on healing from the emotional triggers that may be causing binge eating, having proper guidance in establishing healthier coping mechanisms to deal with stress, depression, anxiety, etc.
+It is necessary to concentrate on healing from the emotional triggers that may be causing binge eating and having proper guidance in establishing healthier coping mechanisms to deal with stress, depression, anxiety, etc.

 Quiz